wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-phoenix-squirrel.md

 1. From your workstation, open a command prompt window.
 2. Navigate to the Visual Studio tools folder.
-3. The following command in the example below will create and install a root certificate in the Personal certificate store on your workstation and also create a corresponding .cer file that youâll later upload to the Azure Management Portal.
+3. The following command in the example below will create and install a root certificate in the Personal certificate store on your workstation and also create a corresponding .cer file that you'll later upload to the Azure Management Portal.

 		makecert -sky exchange -r -n "CN=HBaseVnetVPNRootCertificate" -pe -a sha1 -len 2048 -ss My "C:\Users\JohnDole\Desktop\HBaseVNetVPNRootCertificate.cer"